 This checklist gives advice on the main accessibility issues you should address and gives details of some free checking tools and techniques you can use.
-There are checks that need you to review the content you've created by eye, for example to to avoid complexity, text in images or to make sure the layout is uncluttered but luckily this doesnt require deep technical knowledge.
+There are checks that need you to review the content you've created by eye, for example, to avoid complexity, text in images or to make sure the layout is uncluttered but luckily this does not require deep technical knowledge.

 Please feel free to seek help if you are not sure what you have to do.